olive115/hw3/README.md

  Q3.
 The point of the h variable is to determine the height/size of the grass.

  Q4.
-The -10 in the second and fourth determines the height and direction of the grass as well as the placement of the soil.
+The -10 in the second and fourth determines the height and direction of the grass as well as the placement of the soil. it acts as a balance and allows the blades of grass to grow stright up and down.